monday in review. let's go.

 9:14p: sit down to the ugliest decently-nutritious dinner ever. feel great about choices, but not about life, and therefore pour third glass of syrah from the online wine club. later, experimenting with anasthaxin facial serums and taking food-derived vitamins and finishing 100th oz of water for the day, remark on all the healthy lifestyle adjustments I'm making that better fucking get me ready for bikini season in this town so help me god.

-so. this stew, while kind of brown and sad for an instagram post, turned out to be a v satisfying dinner that fits all the basic health-bitch criteria: protein-dense, a meat and a legume and a green, no refined grains, earthy and seasonal and definitely not boring. the mushrooms are chopped fine, seasoned with marjoram and thyme, and cooked down enough that even haters can't notice (I tested this). the minced garlic that seems like too much, isn't. the splash of white wine vinegar (to deglaze) and red wine vinegar (to finish) create the winter alternative to a lemon juice squeeze: bright, acidic, and compensate for lentils' habit of sucking up all the salt.
+so. this stew, while kind of brown and sad for an instagram post, turned out to be a v satisfying dinner that fits all the basic health-bitch criteria: protein-dense, a meat and a legume and a green, no refined grains, earthy and seasonal and definitely not boring. the mushrooms are chopped fine, seasoned with marjoram and thyme, and cooked down enough that even haters can't notice (I tested this). the minced garlic that seems like too much, isn't. the splash of white wine (to deglaze) and red wine vinegar (to finish) create the winter alternative to a lemon juice squeeze: bright, acidic, and compensate for lentils' habit of sucking up all the salt.

 so while you may not want to look at it, you should make it, and have it as leftover lunch on yet another dreary, rainy, never-ending february day.

 - 3 links (or about 12 oz) sweet italian pork sausage